The analytics in Kanbanize work per board. Click the Analytics icon on the top of each board to access the Analytics page.

 The chart takes into consideration all cards from the selected workflows.
 Note that you can add single or multiple workflows.

-Once you have defined the workflow, you should select a topic.
-For example priority.
+Once you have defined the workflow, you should select a topic from the Controls menu.

 What's that telling us?